-- Gilda A. Barabino, Dean and Daniel and Frances Berg Professor, The Grove School of Engineering, The City College of New York
+- Gilda A. Barabino*, Dean of the Grove School of Engineering, City College of New York

-- Alec D. Gallimore, Robert J. Vlasic Dean of the College of Engineering, U-M
+- Alec D. Gallimore, Robert J. Vlasic Dean of Engineering, Richard F. and Eleanor A. Towner Professor of Engineering, U-M

-- Allison Steiner, Associate Professor of Climate and Space Sciences and Engineering, College of Engineering, U-M
+- Allison Steiner, Professor of Atmospheric Sciences, Department of Climate and Space Sciences and Engineering, and the Department of Earth and Environmental Sciences, U-M

 In 2016, the National Academies of Sciences, Engineering, and Medicine assembled a committee to conduct a study on the impact of sexual harassment in academia on the career advancement of women in the scientific, technical, and medical workforce.
 The committee published a comprehensive report titled, "Sexual Harassment of Women: Climate, Culture, and Consequences in Academic Sciences, Engineering, and Medicine," in June 2018.
 Three University of Michigan faculty members served as panel members on this report: Prof. Lilia Cortina (Psychology and Women’s Studies), Prof. Anna Kirkland (Women’s Studies), and Prof. Timothy Johnson (Obstetrics and Gynecology and Women’s Studies).
 The report identifies key findings on the causes and impacts of sexual harassment, and recommendations for institutional policies, strategies, and practices to address and prevent it.